- Parks & Recreation

-Many Kendall County residents have answered the call to duty to serve their country in time of war.
+Many Kendall County residents have answered the call of duty to serve their country in time of war.
 In 1923, the H.J.
 Graham family erected a memorial monument near the center of Military Plaza (today known as Veterans Plaza) honoring all the men who died as a result of military action in the armed forces during World War I. The names of those who lost their lives are listed on the four sides of the monument.

 Walk of Honor

-Included with the 2014 renovations of Veterans Plaza, "The Walk of Honor" was installed.
-The Walk of Honor was part of a fund raising project to help finance some of the shortfall for the entire park renovations.
-It is an extra wide walkway from Main St to the center of the park lined with bricks that include names of family and friends that served or are still serving in the military.
+The Walk of Honor was installed in 2014 along with other park renovations.
+It is an extra-wide walkway from Main Street to the center of the park, lined with bricks that include names of family and friends that served or are still serving in the military.